Wales Council of the Blind

 Is the term used for when people choose their services, organise their care and arrange for payments to be made.
 This is because the individual who requires the service is directing their own care and has choice when it comes to their support.

-SEN Code of Practice ALN
+SEN Code of Practice CYP

 a document from the government which provides practical advice to those carrying out their statutory duties to identify, assess and make provision for children's special educational needs.

-SEN Disabilty Tribunal (SENDIST) ALN
+SEN Disabilty Tribunal (SENDIST) CYP

 This is an independent tribunal set up by an Act of Parliament for determining appeals by parents against their LA about children's SENs, where parents cannot reach agreement with the LA.
 SENDIST also considers parents' claims of disability discrimination in schools.

-SEN provision ALN
+SEN provision CYP

 the additional or different help/support given to children with special educational needs.